 Once the pie crust has baked for 10 minutes, carefully remove the parchment paper and pie weights.
 Set the crust aside while you make the filling.

-Pour the pumpkin filling into the crust and bake at 425ºF for 15 minutes.
+2. Bake.
+Pour the pumpkin filling into the crust in a pie pan and bake at 425ºF for 15 minutes.
 Cover the crust edges with foil or a pie crust shield.
 Reduce oven temperature to 350ºF and continue baking 35 to 40 minutes or until knife inserted 1-inch from crust comes out clean.

-Pro tip: To give this pumpkin pie the best homemade taste, heat the pumpkin and spices.
-It’s easy – in a medium saucepan over low heat, stir together the canned pumpkin puree, spices, and salt.
+To give this pumpkin pie the best homemade taste, heat the pumpkin and spices.
+It’s easy, in a medium saucepan over low heat, stir together the canned pumpkin puree, spices, and salt.
 Let this mixture cook, stirring frequently for just about 5 minutes.
 Pour the mixture into a mixing bowl and let it cool before adding the condensed milk and eggs.
 This will make the pumpkin taste so much fresher and intensify the flavor of the spices.

-A few notes for the best pumpkin pie every time!
+A few notes for delicious pumpkin pies every time!

 • Follow the recipe.
 For best results, I highly recommend following the recipe and using the exact ingredients I’ve listed.
 And, again, be sure you’re using “sweetened” condensed milk and canned pumpkin puree (containing only pumpkin in the ingredients).